software-engineering-project-org/vscode-plugin-automotive-app-deployment/CONTRIBUTING.md

 4. **Jest Tests:** Finally, the Jest tests are executed to validate the functionality of your code.
 If any tests fail, the commit process will be aborted.

-## How to develop this VSCode-Extension
+## How to develop this Extension for Visual Studio Code

 0. Clone this repository.
 1. Run ```npm install```.
 2. Run ```npm run watch``` to start Dev-Mode.
-This opens a separate Window with a VSCode-Environment running the Extension for development.
+This opens a separate Window with a Visual Studio Code environment running the Extension for development.
 3. Refer to the User Manual (displayable in the plugin via info-button) or [README](README.md) to add target devices for testing.

-*Hint:* Refer to the [official VSCode Plugin Development Documentation](https://code.visualstudio.com/api/get-started/your-first-extension) to get further information on how to develop using the VSCode extension API.
+*Hint:* Refer to the [official Visual Studio Code Plugin Development Documentation](https://code.visualstudio.com/api/get-started/your-first-extension) to get further information on how to develop using the Visual Studio Code Extension API.